Ditectrev/DP-203/README.md

 - [ ] Box 1: Type 2.
 Box 2: Type 0.
 Box 3: Type 0.
 - [ ] Box 1: Type 1.
 Box 2: Type 2.
 Box 3: Type 0.

-### HOTSPOT You are incrementally loading data into fact tables in an Azure Synapse Analytics dedicated SQL pool.
+### You are incrementally loading data into fact tables in an Azure Synapse Analytics dedicated SQL pool.
 Each batch of incoming data is staged before being loaded into the fact tables.
 You need to ensure that the incoming data is staged as quickly as possible.
 How should you configure the staging tables?

 ![Question 178](images/question178.jpg)